 Menopause And Mental Health

-Menopausal women undergo significant biological and psychological changes, including a decrease in estrogen levels, which some studies have linked to depressive symptoms (Kim, 2020).
+Menopausal women undergo significant biological and psychological changes, including a decrease in oestrogen levels, which some studies have linked to depressive symptoms (Kim, 2020).
 As a result, many women might experience detriments to their mental health during their menopausal transition (Elavsky and McAuley, 2007).

 According to Freeman (2015), changes in menstrual bleeding patterns signal the approach of menopause in mid-life women.
 With this impending change, many women report hot flashes, sleep disturbance, depression, and other symptoms along with these menstrual changes.

-A study by Kim (2020) sort to assess the effects of the menopause on feelings of depression.
+A study by Kim (2020) sought to assess the effects of the menopause on feelings of depression.
 The study was conducted on 644 premenopausal women and 459 women who were menopausal from Korea, aged between 40–60.
 The study found that women who were experiencing the menopause had far greater depressive symptoms than those who hadn’t started the menopause, at a rate of 2-3 times higher than premenopausal women.

 This is supported by a study conducted by Freeman, Sammel, Lin, and Nelson (2006), who conducted an eight-year longitudinal study on 436 American women to investigate the risk factors of depression during the menopause who had no previous history of depression.
 The results of the study found that menopausal women were four times more likely to experience depression than their premenopausal selves.